 Airline bullish on bare service

-HOUSTON, Texas -- In recent months, airlines have been taking unusual steps to reduce the weight of their airplanes to conserve fuel.
-From supplying less water in the lavatories to eliminating magazines, from promoting buoyant luggage to even removing all seats, carriers are cutting every corner to save on the cost of getting their airliners airborne.
+HOUSTON, Tex. -- In recent months, airlines have been taking unusual steps to reduce the weight of their airplanes to conserve fuel.
+From removing lavatories to eliminating magazines, from promoting buoyant luggage to even removing all seats, carriers are cutting every corner to save on the cost of getting and keeping their airliners airborne.